 The country’s founding father, Lee Kuan Yew, was, after all, a man who was tough on corruption and litter, a visionary who steered Singapore from a third world country to a first world oasis.
 His love for the country and his no-nonsense approach to nation-building can be summed up in that one line he delivered in a speech—if ever anything were to befall Singapore even if he were dead and gone, he would crawl out of his grave to set it right.

 So, yes, the Singapore government has, for the longest time since its founding in 1965, been having at active hand at fashioning the Singaporean identity.
 Take these very Singaporean traits for example: obsession with merit, being the first, being the best, little tolerance for losing—all of which have cultivated that inimitable quality of being kiasu.
 Meaning: “scared to lose” in Hokkien.

 Could the government conceivably change course and tell Singaporeans: “Go forth and create your own Singaporean identity!
 We’re going to be hands off.
 No more nanny.”
-As much as teens, us free-spirited and pugnacious ones, want a more hands-off approach, it feels so wrong and audacious when we sit down to imagine such a scenario.
+As much as teens, us free-spirited and pugnacious young ones, want a more hands-off approach, it feels so audacious and wrong when we sit down to imagine such a scenario.